ATSanli/AI-Application-of-a-Voting-Based-Ensemble-Method-for-Recognizing-Seven-Basic-/README.md

 8) Final Decision
 ------------------------------------
 ------------------------------------
-Let me know about any collaboration or questions;
+Let me know about any collaboration or question;
 tunasanli006@gmail.com

 Thanks!